hbctraining/bioinformatics_online/notes/Greg_Wilson-RStudio_03192020.md

 **Greg Wilson, RStudio - 3/19/2020**

+Note taker: Radhika Khetani (rkhetani at hsph dot harvard.edu)

 * DONT CHANGE WHAT YOU DONT HAVE TO!!

-* quoted elizabeth wickes about NOT ASSUMING - ask people
+* quoted elizabeth wickes' quote about NOT ASSUMING - ask people what they know, don't know etc.
+	* *don’t presume people have {thing}, have great {thing}, have {thing} to themselves, or even have a home where {thing} could be.
+For each thing, fill in:  internet, computer, monitor, attention, etc.*

 * Dont try to be or beat recorded video!
 (It requires time and money.)